 The characteristics of leggings pale in comparison to yoga pants when it comes to activewear capabilities.
 The former is only accepted as appropriate athlete wear because of the stretchable material that doesn’t hinder the person from extending their body movements.

 Leggings, on the other hand, dominate the fashion side which the two garments could fall under.
+Just by mixing and matching your leggings with some key pieces alone, you can already have a multitude of outfits for different events and seasons.
 These specific characteristics showcase how they are separated and more focused on different fields.

 Even though leggings can cross over to athletic wear and yoga pants to fashion, they’re ultimately more dominant in their respective field of origin.

 So, is one better than the other?
 Not necessarily.

 There are appropriate times to wear each, and while there can be some crossover (such as for athletic wear), there are some clear times when one should be worn over the other.

 Leggings are widely popular in the fashion world.
 It has many uses from being a full-fledged bottom like jeans to being an outfit accessory like belts.
 Here are different occasions you might opt for a pair of leggings, along with how to wear them.

 Some wouldn’t believe leggings belong in a party outfit.
 They actually can, so long as you match them with other dressier garments: